itsbio/gamepot-docs/en/gamepot_troubleshooting.md

 Please proceed with Resolver with the Enable Resolution On Build / Enable Auto-Resolution / Patch gradle Template.properties items unchecked.

+In Unity, go to Assets > Play Services Resolver > IOS Resolver > Settings menu.

+Add use_frameworks!
+To podfile / Always add the main target to Podfile is unchecked and proceed with the iOS build.

 After that, in case of a duplicate library error, you can remove one of the two libraries.

 List of duplicate library files: